wincent/next/docs/DESIGN.md

 The other consideration here is what to do with other metadata once a task is added.
 For example, should we add an `id:identifier` metadata pair?
 Should IDs be human-readable (monotonically increasing integers may lead to merge conflicts) or randomish (UUIDs)?
 What should instances of recurring task templates look like? (ie. should that have an `instance-of:id` metadata there?)
 Do we want to add additional metadata like `created:time`?
 Do we want to preserve original natural language specifiers like `something:"next wednesday"` while simultaneously storing a resolved version of the same, like `something-resolved:2021-01-06`?

 What do we want to do for tasks that are in an area but not assigned to a specific project?
-If areas correspond to folders, maybe by convention we need an "index" or "catch-all" file that holds such tasks.
+If areas correspond to folders, maybe by convention we need an "index" or "catch-all" file that holds such tasks (could also just permit project of same name to serve this purpose; ie. Area "work" with folder `Work/` and top-level tasks `Work.tasks`, although we'd need to figure out how to avoid confusion about metadata, because `Work.tasks` really is an area's catch-all project and not a standalone project in itself).
 That would also be a good place for Area-specific metadata (like description, or due date, if I ever decide to add such a thing).

-# Commands
+# Subcommands

 - `next`: show default "next" view
 - `next help`: show help (Markdown; might want to render this in color for the terminal)
-  - `next commands`: show all commands (summary)
+  - `next commands`: show all subcommands (summary)
   - `next help COMMAND`: show help for specific command (`--help` should also do that)
 - `next add SPEC`: adds a task
   - `next add -v [SPEC]`: adds a task in visual mode, which uses `$EDITOR` (see the `next edit` command).